Challenging the cinematic status quo one film at a time

 Lives In Willard Beach

 Why did you choose Portland?
-I moved here from Austin, Texas literally on a whim.
+I moved here from Austin, Texas literally on a whim way back in the 80s.
 I've never regretted it.

 What do you like to do with out-of-towners?
-Drop them off downtown.
-(Kidding.)
+Get outside and explore.

 What's the most surprising thing about this city?
 In such a food-obsessed town, it always surprises me that there are so few dedicated vegetarian/vegan restaurants.

 What's your favorite indulgence and where do you find it?
-The brussels sprouts at The Green Elephant, hands down.
+Socks from The Sock Shack.

 What's the most under-appreciated place or thing in town?
 Congress Street.
 It has it all.

 Describe your perfect night—and the following morning—in Portland.
-Dinner at The Green Elephant with friends and a walk along the East End greenbelt the next morning with my partner Betsy and my dog Truman.
+Dinner out with friends and a walk in Evergreen Cemetery with my partner Betsy and my dogs Truman Capote and Harper Lee.

 Do you have a serendipity spot?
 Where do you always bump into good people?
-Can I pick two?
-Crema and Local Sprouts Cooperative.
+Coffee By Design (Diamond St).